FourierFoibles/Monte-Carlo-Option-Pricer/README.md

 # Monte Carlo Option Pricer

-Price financial options using Monte Carlo simulation in Python.
+Price financial options using Monte Carlo simulation in Python using Streamlit for visualisation.

 ## Setup
 Install streamlit onto your computer and download montecarlo.py